Vault in Kubernetes/VM installation

 psql -U vault -d postgres

-pass: xxxx
+pass: vault

 CREATE ROLE vault WITH LOGIN SUPERUSER PASSWORD 'vault';